Individual Travel Assistance

 We provide approximate price quotes (actual fare guaranteed to be no more than 10% higher on the day of the quotation) for no charge if you have purchased a railpass thru us.

-You may, of course, obtain your own prices, and some schedules, through Rail Europe’s web site, http://www.raileurope.com/us/rail/point_to_point/triprequest.htm.
-This is an imperfect vehicle.
-Some city pairs are not loaded to their data base, requiring you to enter an A-to-B-to-C route to get your fare.
+Some city pairs are not loaded to this data base, requiring you to enter an A-to-B-to-C route to get your fare.
 But it can give you a price within a couple of percentage points.
 Our suggestion for those for whom minor fare savings are important: get your best quote elsewhere, and send it to us, telling us where you got it.
 We will use that as the upper limit for your fare.
-We will get the ticket for less, or will tell you to buy it where you found it.
+We will get the ticket for less, or will tell you to buy it where you found it if that is the best solution for you.

 - Our dossier fee may be higher for particularly complex journeys involving multiple connections, or trains operated by different companies which require separate ticketing.
 If your trip requires a higher agency fee, we will tell you prior to making your arrangements, and give you a chance to refuse our services.